How We Use Real-Time Data to Turn Even Dismal Marketing Metrics Around

 Before scrum, we built monthly marketing plans that followed this process:

-Begin planning the Month C’s work around the 15th of Month B -- based on Month A’s data and before Month B’s tactics have made any impact.
+- Begin planning the Month C’s work around the 15th of Month B -- based on Month A’s data and before Month B’s tactics have made

 As a Strategist at the time, this was extremely frustrating for me.
 It always felt like our planning was behind and we all knew there had to be a better way.